Alvearie/hri-mgmt-api/test/README.md

 8. (Optional) To run tests locally, export these environment variables.
 You can get most of the values from GitHub actions.
 Check IBM cloud service credentials or our password manager for secure ones.

     - ELASTIC_URL - Found in GitHub actions
-    - ELASTIC_USER - Found in GitHub actions
+    - ELASTIC_USERNAME - Found in GitHub actions
     - ELASTIC_PASSWORD - IBM Cloud -> Elasticsearch service -> Service credentials -> elastic-search-credential -> "password" field
-    - SASL_PLAIN_PASSWORD
+    - KAFKA_PASSWORD - Password Manager
     - COS_URL - Found in GitHub actions
     - IAM_CLOUD_URL - Found in GitHub actions
     - CLOUD_API_KEY - Password Manager
-    - EVENTSTREAMS_BROKERS - Found in GitHub actions
+    - KAFKA_BROKERS - Found in GitHub actions
     - APPID_URL - Found in GitHub actions
     - APPID_TENANT - Found in GitHub actions
     - JWT_AUDIENCE_ID - Found in GitHub actions

-   You will also need to set an environment variable called TRAVIS_BRANCH that corresponds to your current working branch.
+   You will also need to set an environment variable called BRANCH_NAME that corresponds to your current working branch.

    Then, install the IBM Cloud CLI, the Functions CLI, and the Event Streams CLI.
 You can find the RESOURCE_GROUP in GitHub actions and the CLOUD_API_KEY in our password manager:
    ```bash